From Casetext: Smarter Legal Research

 The Agreement provided that HHSC would compensate Image using its "retrospective cost settlement model".
 HHSC made monthly payments to Image based on Image’s estimated allowable costs plus a reasonable profit, subject to monthly and annual reviews to reconcile the payments with Image’s actual allowable costs.
 In this process, Image was to provide HHSC access to its records, and HHSC was to conduct its regular audits according to agreed procedures.
 Image was contractually obligated to refund payments in excess of allowable costs.
 From 2009 to 2015, HHSC identified overpayments and requested corrections more than twenty times, and each time Image complied.

 The Legislature has also made HHSC responsible for auditing certain contractors.
-Section 32.0705(b) of the Human Resources Code states that HHSC "shall contract with an independent auditor to perform annual independent external financial and performance audits of any Medicaid contractor used in the commission's operation of Medicaid."
+Section 32.0705(b) of the Human Resources Code states that HHSC "shall contract with an independent auditor to perform annual independent external fi- nancial and performance audits of any Medicaid contractor used In the commission’s operation of Medicaid."
 "Medicaid contractor" is defined in subsection (a), as we discuss fully below.
 After imposing the audit requirement, subsection (b) provides that the "commission regularly shall review the Medicaid contracts and ensure" that various goals are met, including, "to the extent possible, [that] audits under this section are completed in a timely manner."
 Subsection (d) imposes a concrete deadline: "An audit required by this section must be completed before the end of the fiscal year immediately following the fiscal year for which the audit is performed."

-Id. § 32.0705(d).
+Id. § 32.0705(a)

 In 2016, HHSC notified Image that an independent external firm would conduct an audit of Image’s performance and billing for the years 2010 and 2011.
 Image cooperated fully with the audit, which was completed in 2017.
 The auditors ultimately concluded that HHSC had overpaid Image approximately $440,000 in costs relating to bonuses, holiday pay, overtime, and other unauthorized labor expenses that Image had incurred but that were not allowable under the Agreement.
 HHSC wrote Image that to recoup the overpayments, it would begin deducting $73,500 per month from payments on Image’s invoices and would continue doing so for six months, until the total amount had been recouped.

-Subsequent audits for 2012 through 2014 found an additional $1.4 million in overpayments, which are also at issue.
-For simplicity, we refer to the dispute here as being over the 2016 audit.
+Subsequent audits for 2012 through 2014 found an additional $1.4 million in overpayments, which are also at issue For simplicity, we refer to the dispute here as being over the 2016 audit

-Image sued HHSC's executive commissioner in her official capacity for engaging in ultra vires conduct.
+[1] Image sued HHSC’s executive commissioner in her official capacity for engaging in ultra vires conduct.
 Image alleged that the commissioner had no legal authority to conduct an untimely audit of Image, a Medicaid contractor, in violation of Section 32.0705(d).
-It sought a declaration that the 2016 audit for contract years 2010 and 2011 violated Section 32.0705(d).
+It sought a declaration that the 2016 audit for contract years 2010 and 2011 violated Section 82.0705(d).
 It also sought to enjoin HHSC from conducting or relying on any noncompliant audit.

-"[A] suit against a state official can proceed even in the absence of a waiver of [sovereign] immunity" if the plaintiff pleads and proves that the official "acted without legal authority or failed to perform a purely ministerial act."
-Hall v.
-McRaven, 508 S.W.3d 232, 238 (Tex.
+"[A] suit against a state official can proceed even in the absence of a waiver of [sovereign] immunity" if the plaintiff pleads and proves that the official "acted without legal authority or failed to perform a purely ministerial act" Hall v McRaven, 508 S.W.3d 232, 238 (Tex.
 2017) (quoting City of El Paso v.
-Heinrich, 284 S.W.3d 366, 372 (Tex.
-2009)).
+Heinrich, 284 S.W.3d 366, 372 (Tex, 2009)).

 [2] Image moved for summary judgment.
 HHSC filed a plea to the jurisdiction and a cross-motion for summary judgment, asserting that it is both immune from suit and entitled to judgment on the merits because Image is not a Medicaid contractor under Section 32.0705(a) and because the deadline for audits of Medicaid contractors in Section 32.0705(d) is directory—or not judicially enforceable.
 The trial court denied Image’s motion and HHSC’s plea to the jurisdiction but granted HHSC’s motion for summary judgment and signed a final judgment for the commissioner.
 The order does not give reasons for the court’s ruling.
 Both parties appealed.